bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ```
 Upon successfull execution of this command, the app is running locally.

-6. Sign in to the app as an admin at `http://localhost:3000/signin`.
+6. On your browser, navigate to `http://localhost:3000/signin` and sign in to the app as an admin.
 The default admin PIN in the seed data is `1234`.
 ![pos-sign-in](https://storage.googleapis.com/bigcommerce-production-dev-center/images/pos-sign-in.png)

 7. After you access Prisma Studio, navigate to the **Settings** screen to save your store address, which the app uses for checkout tax calculations.
 If you fail to supply the store address, you will receive the following error: